AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ### Battles

 Battles are one of the core gameplay pillars, and prossibly the most important one.
-Battles are between 2-4 humans, who each have a maximum of 6 pokemon that they can field at any time
+Battles are between 2-4 humans, who each have a maximum of 6 monsters that they can field at any time

 #### Accuracy